zhaoyan1117/yanzhao.me/project/_posts/2013-12-19-ray-tracer.md

 short_desc: Final project for CS184-Computer Graphics at Berkeley
 lang: [c++, openmp]
 description: |
-    This project along is part of my final project for CS184-Computer Graphics at Berkeley.
+    This project along is part of our final project for CS184-Computer Graphics at Berkeley.
 We created this ray tracer renderer with "photon mapping" technique to achieve various realistic effects.
 This renderer could take serialized data from our <a href="/project/cloth_sim/">cloth simulator</a>.
 ---
 <img src="../../images/projects/ray_tracer/gi_min.jpg" class="show_proj_img">
 Global Illumination